jkundycki/dsc-mod-1-project-v2-1-online-ds-ft-120919/README.md

 ------

-<details><summary><span style="font-size:18pt; font-weight:bold">Question 1: Are there any noticeable trends in the data in terms of profit and profitability?</span>
+# Question 1: Are there any noticeable trends in the data in terms of profit and profitability?

-# Exploration (EDA)
+## Exploration (EDA)
 The two graphs below show the top 25 movies in terms of gross profit and the top 25 movies in terms of gross profit margin.
-I selected only the top 25 as opposed to 50 to create a less cluttered visualization for the viewer.
+The data analyzed actually used the top 50 movies, but the top 25 provided a visually cleaner visualization where trends can already be seen.
 The top profit margin graph excludes Deep Throat, the highest profit margin movie ever, because it was such an outlier.

 ![](images/profit.png)

 ![](images/profitmargin.png)

 </details>

 ### Q1: Insights/Findings/Recommendations